anthonymittz/java-exercises/README.md

 # Java Exercises

+> :warning: **NOTE: This repo is a work _in progress_.**
+>  Feel free to leave suggestions and point out any errors/inconsistencies.
+Thank you!

 A set of exercises to practice Java programming language concepts.
 It gradually takes you from the beginner-friendly basics to the more advanced topics.